raphael-blanchard/website-dev/iccv23_challenge_VI.md

 <br>
 The first ICCV SLAM Challenge has concluded.
 We have summarized the winning teams' solutions and provided a detailed analysis of the submitted results.
 For more insights, please review our [Paper](https://arxiv.org/abs/2307.07607).

-In response to your requests, we have open-sourced our [Ground Truth Trajectory](https://drive.google.com/drive/folders/1qdva6PujKXlLzI5LWDE_kJyS9FYu6JRg?usp=sharing) data to facilitate easier evaluation.
+In response to your requests, we have open-sourced our [Ground Truth Trajectory](https://drive.google.com/drive/folders/1el51myR4Zzmxz6Tq2lq660zUVQSH9PoQ?usp=sharing) data to facilitate easier evaluation.
 This will be valuable for your research and benchmarking.

-Looking ahead, we're preparing to launch a second competition, release more datasets and Ground Truth Map.
-Stay tuned for more details!
+Looking ahead, we will release more datasets and Ground Truth Map.
+Stay tuned!
 To stay informed with the latest updates, be sure to sign up for our mailing [list](https://docs.google.com/forms/d/e/1FAIpQLSfG3YfsC-_qOIATpRJi5qLHDt27j_XyGg-r6fFCn6QIC9kTvg/viewform?vc=0&c=0&w=1&flr=0)

 <br>
 <br>